osg-htc/docs/docs/common/yum.md

 ### Install the EPEL repositories

 OSG software depends on packages distributed via the [EPEL](http://fedoraproject.org/wiki/EPEL) repositories.
-You must install and enable those first.
+You must install and enable these first.

 -   Install the EPEL repository, if not already present.
 Choose the right version to match your OS version.